 Our Learning programme works with families, schools and young people to promote outdoor connection to nature and sustainable practices through co-designed, child-friendly green spaces for local children.

 We will explore nature positive governance and invest in green skills for our staff, as well as improve Retail and Commercial Hires to embed climate active practices and reduce environmental impact.

+erations will help us move rality by 2040, and we will mendations from our 2023 emissions reduction plan rement, waste, energy and ens will also play a central rethink the past, present planting and biodiversity.

+Future ready

-Our estate and daily operations will help us move towards carbon neutrality by 2040, and we will undertake recommendations from our 2023 carbon audit and emissions reduction plan covering procurement, waste, energy and transport.
-Our gardens will also play a central role, as we continue to rethink the past, present and future of urban planting and biodiversity.
-Future ready We're focused on being Future Ready - streamlining fundraising into clear and engaging programmes and growing our commercial income strands - from hires of our wonderful spaces, indoors and out, to a thriving café and values-driven retail offer that is both profitable and plays a key role in the visitor experience.
+We're focused on being Future Ready - streamlining fundraising into clear and engaging programmes and growing our commercial income strands - from hires of our wonderful spaces, indoors and out, to a thriving café and values-driven retail offer that is both profitable and plays a key role in the visitor experience.

 Across all our work we are creating a museum for the twenty-first century, disrupting tradition and responding with agility to our audiences and their expectations.

 We are a space uniquely placed to explore the changes to homes and home life that will be necessary for us, as a society, to face the future.

 We look forward to welcoming you at Museum of the Home